NodeBE4/opinion/_posts/2024-11-01-个人计算机与反文化篇（二）：专訪斯坦福传播学教授 Fred Turner.md

    <strong>
     Fred Turner:
    </strong>
-   So, let me saya little bit about the cultural frameworks in both books,
+   So, let me say a little bit about the cultural frameworks in both books,
    <strong>
     <em>
      The Democratic Surround